openvinotoolkit/openvino_notebooks/conference-demos/spooky_demo/README.md

 Step 2: Run the Application

 Now, let's dive into the steps starting with installing Python.
-We recommend using Ubuntu to set up and run this project.

 ## Step 0